 The best way to get from the airport to downtown is by train.
 From the airport, follow the signs that say ‘Regional Trains’ on track 1-3.
 Take train S8 or S9 (direction of Hanau Hbf).
 The train ride from the airport to the main station (Hauptbahnhof) downtown is just 10 minutes.

 It is also a very easy city to navigate by bus or foot.
 During my visit, I took the city bus tour to get a feel for the city and then walked or took local trains for additional sightseeing and to restaurants.
 It’s a very walkable city.
-There are also bike rentals everywhere, and especially near the main train station.
+There are also bike rentals everywhere, and especially near the main train station that makes sightseeing in Frankfurt quite fun.

 A Perfect Day in Frankfurt, Germany